The Space Telescope Science Institute (STScI) is operated by the Association of Universities for Research in Astronomy

 astronomy

-The Transiting Exoplanet Survey Satellite (TESS) is a multi-year survey that will discover exoplanets in orbit around bright stars across the entire sky using high-precision photometry.
-The survey will also enable a wide variety of stellar astrophysics, solar system science, and extragalactic variability studies.
+The Transiting Exoplanet Survey Satellite (TESS) is a multi-year survey that has discovered exoplanets in orbit around bright stars across the entire sky using high-precision photometry.
+The survey also enables a wide variety of stellar astrophysics, solar system science, and extragalactic variability studies.
 More information about TESS is available at MAST and the TESS Science Support Center.

 astronomy

-The Galaxy Evolution Explorer Satellite (GALEX) was a NASA mission led by the California Institute of Technology, whose primary goal was to investigates how star formation in galaxies evolved from the early Universe up to the present.
+The Galaxy Evolution Explorer Satellite (GALEX) was a NASA mission led by the California Institute of Technology, whose primary goal was to investigate how star formation in galaxies evolved from the early universe up to the present.
 GALEX used microchannel plate detectors to obtain direct images in the near-UV (NUV) and far-UV (FUV), and a grism to disperse light for low resolution spectroscopy.
-More information about GALEX is available at MAST

 astronomy